antvis/G2/site/docs/charts/rose.en.md

 chart.render();
 ```

-## Comparing Rose Charts to Other Charts
+## Comparing Nightingale Rose Charts to Other Charts

-### Rose Charts and Bar Charts
+### Nightingale Rose Charts, [Line Charts](/en/charts/line), and [Pie Charts](/en/charts/pie)

-- Rose charts are essentially bar charts displayed in polar coordinates
-- Bar charts use rectangle height to represent data values
-- Rose charts use the radius size of sectors to represent data values

-### Rose Charts and Pie Charts
+**Nightingale Rose Charts and Pie Charts**

-- Rose charts use sector radius to represent data values, while pie charts use sector arc length to represent data values
+- Nightingale Rose Charts use the radius of sectors to represent numerical values, while pie charts use the arc length (angle) of sectors to represent data proportions.
-- Rose charts can display more categories simultaneously than pie charts
+- Nightingale Rose Charts can typically display more categories simultaneously than pie charts.
+(Note: Comparison with Line Charts is not detailed in this section based on the source material.)

+### Nightingale Rose Charts and Bar Charts
+- The Nightingale Rose Chart is essentially a bar chart displayed in polar coordinates.
+- Bar charts use the height of rectangles to represent numerical values.
+- Nightingale Rose Charts use the radius of sectors to represent numerical values.

 ## Similar Charts